 In 2020, we launched Mission Australia’s 20-25 Strategy with a vision for an Australia where all of us have a safe home and can thrive.
 In the past year, we are proud of our progress in our four strategic focus areas.
-From the opening of the Mission Australia Centre in Coffs Harbour to expanding our Alcohol and Other Drugs Facilities in Batemans Bay, read more about our progress here.
+From the opening of two new Alcohol and Other Drugs facilities to our continued commitment to create strong, resilient and thriving communities, read more about our progress in FY23.

 Our work in action

 When Ben showed up at the Mission Australia Centre years ago, he was determined to turn his life around.
 Ben was welcomed by staff and connected to a dedicated case worker who supported Ben with accommodation, rehabilitation and connections to essential services to overcome his addiction and improve his mental health.

 Supporting people in need to thrive

 Mission Australia’s Triple Care Farm combines medical care, counselling, education and recreation to help young people conquer drug and alcohol addiction.
 For young people like Emily, who face challenges to their mental wellbeing, Triple Care Farm provides an essential support network they need to overcome addiction and step towards independence.